Pir Abdul Rehman

 Pir Abdul Rehman is a town of Ahmedpur Sial Tehsil, Jhang District, Punjab province, Pakistan.
-It is situated about 6 km north of Ahmed Pur Sial.
+It is situated about 6 km north of Ahmedpur Sial.
 Here is the shrine of Pir Abdul Rehman (Tabih).
 He was the son of Abbas bin Rabi'ah.
-The birth of Pir Abdul Rehman is in 37 hijri and Came in India about in 86 hijri.
+Abdul Rehman was born in 37 hijri and came to India around 86 hijri.
 He died in 122 hijri.